top of page

 IMG_3880.jpg

 All of our kids are bottle fed from birth.
 All kids are given medicated 18% protein feed along with free choice hay, water, and loose minerals.
-Bucks and wethers are fed a medicated feed along with hay, fresh water, and loose minerals (containing ammonium chloride to help in the prevention on urinary caculitis.)
+Bucks and Wethers are fed a medicated feed along with hay, fresh water, and loose minerals (containing ammonium chloride to help in the prevention of urinary caculiti.)

 VACCINATIONS